Troubleshooting LDAP server connections

 - If you are using nested AD security groups, see Supporting nested security groups in Windows Active Directory.

-- Check that LDAP roles have been configured on Pexip Infinity ( ).
+- Check that administrator roles and role mappings have been configured on Pexip Infinity ( and ).

 - Ensure that the user's LDAP account is associated with the LDAP group DNs / role combinations that are configured on Pexip Infinity.